thomas-lamiaux/coq/doc/sphinx/user-extensions/syntax-extensions.rst

       Check (id 0).

-   Abbreviations disappear when a section is closed.
    No typing of the denoted expression is performed at definition time.
 Type checking is done only at the time of use of the abbreviation.

    Like for notations, if the right-hand side of an abbreviation is a partially applied constant, the abbreviation inherits the implicit